superDross/dotfiles/notes/system_design/scalability.md

 Essentially caching the function response against the args as a key in a dict.

 Example, suitable for caching request responses that never change.

+## Asynchronism (RabbitMQ etc.)

+Async workflows help reduce request time for expensive operations that would traditionally perform synchronously.

+### Message Queues

+Should be used when an operation is to slow inline.

+- app publishes job to the queue
+- worker picks up the queue, processes it & signals job completion.

+### Task Queues

+Task queues receive tasks and their related data, runs them then delivers the results.

+They support scheduling and can be used to run computationally-intensive jobs in the background.

+They are usually high level abstractions which implement producer/consumer events.
+For example, Celery does this and takes away several painful things needed to work with RabbitMQ directly.

+Celery is a queue Wrapper/Framework which takes away the complexity of having to manage the underlying AMQP mechanisms/architecture that come with operating RabbitMQ directly.